Peilonrayz/json_to_object/README.rst

 About
 -----

-This is a skeleton project to have a standardized and concrete base for all projects.
+Convert to and from Python and JSON.

 Installation
 ------------